SamThompson95/lilly-technical-challenge/README.md

 ## Objectives
-- Fetch data from the backend server from the frontend, and display it in a user-friendly way.
+- Fetch data from the backend server and send it to the the frontend displaying it in a user-friendly way.
 - A data engineer had some issues migrating data, leaving some gaps in our database.
 How can you ensure that the frontend handles missing/invalid data returned from the APIs without crashing?
 - You can send data to the backend via API(s), however it is not particularly user-friendly.
 How will you create a user-friendly solution that allows users to input data on the site and send it to the backend?
 - The frontend site's design leaves a lot to be desired.
 Can you make any improvement to the overall design and user experience? (this one is open-ended; feel free to be creative here!)